Having Laparoscopic Inguinal Hernia Surgery: A Patient's Perspective

 Before leaving, Dr, Chatchai felt it was alright for me to check out of the hospital and go home on Thursday afternoon.
 I decided, however, to stay in the hospital another night and make sure I had a bowel movement before being discharged.
 Besides, my insurance was paying for two nights in the hospital.

 After a restful sleep Thursday night, Dr. Chatchai came to see me at 9:00 a.m. on Friday, the tenth.
-The doctor pronounced me fit to leave the hospital and said he was prescribing an antibiotic to take for five days and Paracetamol to take for pain if needed.
+The doctor pronounced me fit to leave the hospital and said he was prescribing an antibiotic for me to take for five days and Paracetamol to take for pain if needed.
 Dr. Chatchai advised me to have light activity for the first two weeks following the operation and not to lift anything over one or two kilograms.
 He also cautioned me not to cough excessively or strain when having a bowel movement.

 I checked out of Bangkok Hospital at 11:15 a.m. and returned on the 14th to have the stitches from my abdominal incisions removed.
 I have experienced no pain since the operation.